irskep/ninetyfive/Readme.md

     {children}
 ```

+## Utilities

+There is a CSS class `W95__HorzFlex` that applies a simple horizontal flexbox layout, which makes it easy to put `Group`s next to each other.

 # Visual design guidelines

 * All controls are scaled 2x.
 Pixels got a lot smaller during the last 14 years!